 Eagles gather in numbers during the winter months and nest in the charming town year round.
 The National Eagle Center houses five live eagles, (Angel, Harriet, Columbia, Donald & Was’aka).
 Many visitors travel to Wabasha-Kellogg to have a “Nose to Beak” experience with America’s National Symbol of Freedom – The American Bald Eagle.

-Fun, unique, and cultural, all describe what you will experience while shopping and visiting LARK Carousel & Antique Toy Museum, SVJ Designs, and Loon Lake Decoy Company.
+Fun, unique, and cultural, all describe what you will experience while shopping and visiting LARK Carousel & Antique Toy Museum and SVJ Designs.
 Summer brings free Music Under the Bridge presented by RJAC every Friday from May through August.
 Different bands, different styles, but all so enjoyable!

 A variety of uniquely appealing restaurants offer an amazingly diverse menu.
 Slippery’s Bar and Grill offers riverfront dining along with its Grumpy Old Men fame.
 Riverboat Lanes offers a sports bar atmosphere, fresh homemade pizza and Thunder Alley Bowling.
 The Fresh Wok offers Chinese cuisine.
 Experience old fashioned gourmet chocolates at The Chocolate Escape.
 Other popular restaurants include Stacy’s Kitchen, The Olde Triangle Pub, Dairy Queen, Rocking Horse Cafe (LARK Toys), Silver Star Saloon, Town & Country Café (Kellogg), The Scoop Ice Cream Parlor, The Bluffs at Coffee Mill and J&J BBQ (in Nelson).